 OSU Sports Medicine Research Director Timothy Hewett PhD and his colleagues at Ohio State University and Cincinnati Children’s Hospital have been involved in the prevention and treatment of ACL injuries for over 15 years.
 Our goal is to enhance the athlete’s full body ability to safely perform the jumping, deceleration and cutting maneuvers demanded by his or her sport.

 Athletes are individually tested at the beginning and end of the program to assess jumping mechanics and hamstring and quadriceps strength.
-The program is then tailored to each athlete's specific needs to includes twelve 45-60 minute individualized neuromuscular training sessions over 4-6 week period, designed to:
+The program is then tailored to each athlete's specific needs to include twelve 45-60 minute individualized neuromuscular training sessions over a 4-6 week period, designed to correct biomechanical risk factors associated with ACL injury by:

 All sessions are conducted and supervised by licensed physical therapists, athletic trainers and certified strength and conditioning specialists who specialize in ACL injury prevention.
 The athlete is educated on proper biomechanics of jumping and landing.
 Workouts include a variety of plyometric, balance and trunk and leg strengthening exercises.